 *I am offering here a functional definition of patriarchy that does not address the separate question of why it originated.
 I have expanded the discussion here into a full-length essay, which will be published in the future.

-Carol P. Christ spoke on a WATER Teleconference on January 16, 2013 which you can listen to now if you missed it.
+Carol P. Christ shares her vison of the prepatriarchal culture of ancient Crete on the Goddess Pilgrimage to Crete she leads through Ariadne Institute.
+She spoke on a WATER Teleconference on January 16, 2013 which you can listen to now if you missed it.
 She is a founding mother in the study of women and religion, feminist theology, women’s spirituality, and the Goddess movement.
 She has been active in peace and justice movements all of her adult life.
 She teaches online courses in the Women’s Spirituality program at CIIS.
 Her books include She Who Changes and Rebirth of the Goddess and the widely used anthologies Womanspirit Rising and Weaving the Visions.
-One of her great joys is leading Goddess Pilgrimages to Crete through Ariadne Institute.